rant-lang/reference/src/language/functions.md

 }
 ```

+All functions are objects of the `function` type, and can be treated like any other variable.
+When we define a function, we are simply defining a variable and storing it there.

-Just like variables, functions can also be made constant by using `%` in place of `$`:
+Like other variables, functions can also be made constant by using `%` in place of `$` when defining them:

 ```rant
 # Regular functions can be overwritten